 Exposure Therapy for Social Anxiety

-With exposure therapy, the client lists every social situation they are afraid of, for example returning clothes at Target, asking a person on a date, or asking their boss for a raise.
+With exposure therapy for social anxiety, the client lists every social situation they are afraid of, for example returning clothes at Target, asking a person on a date, or asking their boss for a raise.
 Each of these situations cause some type of fear and panic.
 The goal is to rank the situations from least anxiety to most anxiety, and role play situations in therapy as well as practice them for “homework.”

 The standard treatment is between 7 to 12 weekly sessions (Please note that sessions may differ by therapist, and this is a general guideline):